ShingoFukuyama/ShingoFukuyama.github.io/_posts/2015-01-16-emacs-magit-reword-commit-messages.md

 <img src="{{ site.baseurl }}/images/2015/01/magit6.png" width="600" height="auto">

-See the commit log buffer when you complete all editing, 2 commit messages changed as planned :)
+See the commit log buffer when you complete all the editings, 2 commit messages changed as planned :)

+Note: You would need to check those changes won't affect the shared repository when you push to it.